Tim020/SpaceApps2017/README.md

 - Month by month comparisons
 - Interspecies comparisons
 - Monthly migration prediction areas

+Future developments:

+Full crowd source of data
+Improved predictions of species migration using extra data such as global temperature reading and weather patterns

 Our GitHub Repo can be found here: https://github.com/Tim020/SpaceApps2017